rbjones/HoLoTruth/README.md

 ======================================
-The Distributed Autonomous HOL project
+The Decentralised Autonomous HOL project
 ======================================

 This project seeks to place interactive and automated proof, in diverse languages interpreted in Higher Order Logic, in its proper very broad context, around which an all-enveloping deductive ecosystem is envisaged.